s00sr/AtariBermudaGame-REPLICA/README.md

-# AtariBermudaGame-REPLICA
+##  AtariBermudaGame-REPLICA
-I've found there's no any python made replica of this game so this is my contribution to the world, specially UCSP students out there with a mission and without help just like me :)
+I've found there's no any python-made replica of this game so this is my contribution to the world, specially UCSP students out there with a mission and without help just like me :)

 English :
 This is a little help by me for u boys, its very easy to understand because i used a program names pygae_functions made by a genius.